+This is a fine circuit of Hayeswater, less popular than some but more enjoyable than many.
 From Hartsop head up steep slopes to picturesque Angle Tarn.
-Continue east on to the main High Street Ridge with Hayeswater below and circle its head.
-Drop on to Grey Crag for a spectacular descent with amazing views.
+Continue east on to the main High Street Ridge, circle the head of the valley and then descend from Grey Crag with its excellent views.

 The walk which circles Hayeswater and Angle Tarn gives a really enjoyable day.
 It is full of interest and variety, popular in places but quiet in others.
 There is such a choice of routes in these ‘Far Eastern’ fells that choosing the most enjoyable is part of the fun.
 I ended up opting for an ascent of Angletarn Pikes linking through to the High Street ridge, Thornthwaite Crag and completing the full round of Hayeswater.
 I had not been up to Angle Tarn for a while and it really is a fantastic place, one of my favourite tarns.
 It is full of inlets and crags which are overlooked but not dominated by the surrounding hills.

 The walk to High Street is on a major path (part of the Coast to Coast) so I decided to vary the descent by coming off the lesser known ridge of Gray Crag.
-Coming off this ridge from Thornthwaite Crag is in my opinion the finest descent of any major fell in the Lakes.
+From Thornthwaite Crag. along and down the ridge of Grey Crag is in my opinion the finest descent of any major fell in the Lakes.
 The ridge is initially arrow straight on a grassy path with fabulous views before dropping, seemingly vertically straight in to the deep ravine of Hayeswater Gill.
 The path is ok for a descent but would be unbearable as an ascent.
 The walk starts and finishes in pretty Hartsop which is a bonus on this very worthy circuit.

 The main path bypasses a lot of the main summits on the walk.
 I would suggest detours to Angletarn Crags, the Knott and even Kidsty Pike as well as High Street.